themintchoco/tp/docs/UserGuide.md

 Format: `session mark STUDENT_IDENTIFIER ses/SESSION_ID`

-* Marks the attendance for the student with the specified STUDENT_IDENTIFIER as present.
-STUDENT_IDENTIFIER can be either the student's ID or full name.
+* Marks the attendance for the student with the specified `STUDENT_IDENTIFIER` as present. `STUDENT_IDENTIFIER` can be either the student's ID or full name.

 Examples:
-* `session mark 2 ses/3` marks the attendance for the student with ID 2 for a session with ID 3 as present.
+* `session mark 2 ses/3` marks the attendance for the student with an ID of 2 for a session with an ID of 3 as present.
-* `session mark John Doe ses/4` marks the attendance for the John Doe for a session with ID 4 as present.
+* `session mark John Doe ses/4` marks the attendance for a student with the name `John Doe` for a session with an ID of 4 as present.

 #### Marking attendance as absent: `session unmark`